mihits/8PuzzleProblem/README.md

 Explanation of code:

 	Class node defined whose object has attributes are its parent node, matrix representation, cost to reach goal node, steps to reach given node

-	We then define various functions
+	We then define various functions:

 	copy is used to obtain exact replica of a matrix find is used to obtain the position of a certain value in a matrix successors is used to obtain a list of all valid configurations which can arise from a given configuration (only 1 step allowed)